alpha-yadav/DSA/readme.md

 Don't try to learn everything at once.
 Focus on mastering one concept or algorithm at a time.
 Consistent effort and practice are key to success.
 Celebrate your progress along the way!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations:

+**Problem 1: Two Sum** (Easy)

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`

+Output: `[0,1]`  because `nums[0] + nums[1] == 9`

+**Solution Approach:**  A simple approach uses a hash table (dictionary in Python) to store each number and its index.
+Iterate through the array, and for each number, check if the complement (`target - number`) exists in the hash table.
+If it does, you've found your pair.

+**Problem 2: Reverse a Linked List** (Medium)

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Approach:**  This can be solved iteratively or recursively.
+The iterative approach involves keeping track of the current node, the previous node, and the next node, and iteratively reversing the pointers.
+The recursive approach involves recursively reversing the rest of the list and then appending the current node to the end of the reversed list.

+**Problem 3: Merge k Sorted Lists** (Hard)

+**Problem Statement:** You are given an array of `k` linked-lists, each linked-list is sorted in ascending order.
+Merge all the linked-lists into one sorted linked-list and return it.

+**Example:**

+Input:
+`lists = [[1,4,5],[1,3,4],[2,6]]`

+Output: `[1,1,2,3,4,4,5,6]`

+**Solution Approach:**  This problem can be solved using a priority queue (heap).
+Add the first element of each linked list to the priority queue along with its list index.
+Repeatedly extract the minimum element from the priority queue, add it to the result, and add the next element from the corresponding linked list to the priority queue.

+These problems showcase different levels of difficulty and require different algorithmic techniques.
+Choosing the right data structure and algorithm is key to solving them efficiently.
+Remember to consider time and space complexity when designing your solution.
+You can find many more problems and their solutions on platforms like LeetCode, HackerRank, and Codewars.